imixs/imixs-cloud/management/harbor/README.md

 	externalURL: "https://{YOUR-DOMAIN-NAME}"
 	....

+Note that you can switch betwen the Let's Encrypt staging server or the prod server.
 Read the section [NGINX](../nginx/README.md) for more information about the Ingress NGINX Controller used in *Imixs-Cloud*.

 ### Persistence Volumes

 Harbor will automatically create data volumes using the Longhorn default storage class.
-The volumes will be deleted until you delete the namespace 'harbor'.
+The volumes will not be deleted until you delete the namespace 'harbor'.
 So even after a undeploy and redeploy your data is available.

 	...
 	persistence: